somerwalker/ai-transformation-playbook/docs/01-executive-overview.md

+This overview introduces the common challenges organizations face when implementing AI initiatives and outlines the operating model used throughout this playbook.

 # Executive Overview

 Organizations across industries are exploring how artificial intelligence can improve decision-making, automate repetitive work, and unlock new sources of value.
 However, many AI initiatives stall after early experimentation.